DoughFlow/DoughFlow/documentation/django/rohman/data_model_crud.md

 # write class for django data model

-The class should be located in the /python_server/app/migrations/models.py
+The class should be located in the /python_server/app/migrations/models.py on the branch django_server

+## for hypertables
+timestamp must be primary key (postgres partitions based on primary key and timescale partitions by timestamp)

 # run commands to migrate to db